nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 =====================

 The nRF Machine Learning application has a modular structure, where each module has a defined scope of responsibility.
-The application uses the :ref:`app_evt_mgr` to distribute events between modules in the system.
+The application uses the :ref:`app_event_manager` to distribute events between modules in the system.

 The following figure shows the application architecture.
 The figure visualizes relations between Application Event Manager, modules, drivers, and libraries.